-Once it goes live, ETIAS is expected to take just 20 minutes or so to fill out online with some basic personal and travel information – with approval in five minutes or less.
+ETIAS is expected to take just 20 minutes or so to fill out online with some basic personal and travel information – with approval in five minutes or less.
 The cost?
-Just 7 euro ($7.35) for travelers ages 18 to 70, according to CNN.
-It's unclear whether minors or senior citizens will pay a reduced rate or be exempt from fees and registration altogether.
+Just 7 euro ($7.41) for travelers ages 18 to 70.
+Minors and senior citizens still have to apply but are exempt from paying the fee.

 While it's much cheaper and quicker than traditional visas, this new system will bring the end of hassle-free travel to Europe for Americans who are accustomed to boarding a plane with only their passports in hand.
 On the bright side, ETIAS authorization will be good for three years – and for multiple entries.
 So if you plan multiple European trips over a three-year period, your first form should hold up.